-During 2014, these three schools significantly increased their efforts to carry out complete digitisation of their educational proposal, not only with the aim of taking technology into classrooms, but also with the objective of improving, optimising and developing a modern and cost-efficient educational process which provides students with optimal digital skills to successfully develop their careers in the future.
+During 2014, these three schools have significantly increased their efforts to carry out a complete digitalization of their educational proposal, not only with the aim of taking technology into classrooms, but with the objective of improving, optimizing and developing a modern and cost-efficient educational process, which provides students optimal digital skills to successfully develop their careers in the future.

 When it came to planning the introduction and use of Chromebooks in the schools, testing projects and training days for teachers were carried out in order to help them to get used to Chromebooks, Drive, and G Suite and to show them how friendly it is to create a cloud-based subject.
 After those training days, teachers have built specific digital learning materials for their lessons based on G Suite and some of them have even created Sites (websites developed using Google Sites) where students are able to find all the tasks, material, video links, and additional information related to the subject.

 The second step consisted of acquiring Chromebooks.
 All three schools have carried out an investment for purchasing Chromebooks for their students.
 Specifically, 247 were acquired by Jesuitak School for their secondary education students, 20 were acquired by Escuela San Ignacio School for their International Baccalaureate program, and 70 were purchased by Escuela San Jose School for their primary and secondary education students.

 Some teachers at Escuela San Ignacio School pointed out the benefits for students of using Chromebooks and G Suite: “Chromebooks allow students to easily work with Google Docs, taking notes directly in Drive.
 They can also use specific apps for each subject which improves their learning.”